This section of Ch. 7 covers the following topics:

 - Conclusion: lots of benefits, few downsides

-There are three basic ways to organize the body of an essay: chronological order, emphatic order, and spatial order.
+There are three basic patterns used to organize the body of an essay: chronological order, emphatic order, and spatial order.

 order is when events are arranged in the order they actually happen.
 Chronological order is used for the following purposes:

-- to explain the history of an event or a topic
+- explaining the history of an event or a topic

-- to tell a story or relate an experience
+- telling a story or relating an experience

-- to explain how to do or to make something
+- explaining how to do or to make something

 For example, an essay about the history of the airline industry would begin with its inception and progress through the essential events up to the present day.
 This method uses transition words such as “then,” “after that,” and “finally.”

 order is when your points start with the least important and build to the most important argument last.
 Emphatic order is best used for the following purposes: